apacheignite/documentation/machine-learning-grid/machine-learning.md

   ]
 }
 [/block]
-6. Locate ML Grid jar in the output directory.
+6. Locate the ML Grid jar file in the output directory.

 If needed, refer to `DEVNOTES.txt` in the project's root folder and `README` files in the `ignite-ml` component for more details.